segmind/distill-sd/README.md

   --output_dir="sd-laion-art"
 ```

-To train from the huggingface checkpoints, use the checkpoint_training script and just replace MODEL_NAME with "segmind/small-sd" or "segmind/tiny-sd", like so:<br>
+To train from the Hugging Face checkpoints, use the checkpoint_training script and just replace MODEL_NAME with "segmind/small-sd" or "segmind/tiny-sd", like so:<br>
 ```python
 export MODEL_NAME="segmind/small-sd"
 export DATASET_NAME="fantasyfish/laion-art"